Michigan Energy Promise

 Michigan Energy Promise is a front group with strong ties to the monopoly utility DTE Energy.
 It registered with the state on January 2, 2019.
-According to Midwest Energy News, Michigan Energy Promise is supporting DTE Energy’s position on net metering and other issues before the Michigan Public Service Commission.
+According to Midwest Energy News, Michigan Energy Promise supported DTE Energy’s position on net metering and other issues before the Michigan Public Service Commission.

 The landing page for Michigan Energy Promise states that it is a “project” of the Alliance For Michigan Power.
 Alliance For Michigan Power originated from Michigan Energy First.

 The Department of Licensing and Regulatory Affairs database shows that the assumed names for Michigan Energy First are Alliance For Michigan Power and Michigan Energy Promise.
 In other words, all three organizations appear to be coordinated jointly as a single entity.

 The group has not disclosed its donors, but it has close ties to DTE Energy.

 An archived page of DTE Energy’s www.journeyto80.com website pointed visitors to take action with Alliance For Michigan Power to “stay informed and involved in the energy debates that affect all of us.”

 Michigan Energy First’s president is DTE Energy’s Vice President of Corporate and Government Affairs Renze Hoeksema.
 The treasurer is Theresa Uzenski, a manager of regulatory accounting at DTE Energy.
 Another board director was Fred Shell, DTE Energy Vice President of Corporate and Government Affairs until he retired in 2016.

 DTE Energy spokesperson Peter Ternes told Midwest Energy News that the utility is “part of the Alliance for Michigan Power coalition,” and Hoeksema and Uzenski “serve in an advisory capacity” on the organizations’ boards “to provide information” about issues.